scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** Lightning, Thunder

-You summon storm clouds overhead in a 20 tile radius.
+You summon storm clouds covering a 20 tile radius centerd on a point in range.
 For the duration the area is covered in light rainfall and strong winds.
 On casting this spell, and by spending 4 AP once per turn on following turns, you may activate one of the following effects:

 - **Gale winds:** The winds blow in a direction of your choosing, covering the area of the storm.
 All creautres in range must make a Strength save or be pushed back 2 tiles, and are knocked prone on crit.
 Until the start of your next turn moving into the wind counts as difficult terrain and ranged attacks made into the wind add a terrible die to the roll.

 - **Downpour:** Torrential rainfall covers the area, extinguishing fires and greatly reducing visibility.
 A creature attempting to see through the rain and mists must make a perception check against your spellcasting.
 On fail they cannot see further than 3 tiles.

-- **Thunderstrike:** Call town a thundering bolt of lightning at a target creature.
+- **Thunderstrike:** Call town a thundering bolt of lightning at a target creature in range.
 The creature makes a Dexterity save vs your spellcasting, on fail taking 1 wounds and 4 wound dice in lightning damage.
 In addition, all creatures within 2 tiles of the target must make a Stamina save or take 2 wound dice in thunder damage, being knocked prone on crit.

 Add a proficiency die for every level cast above 7th.